oktadev/okta-blog/_source/_posts/2022-04-25-ultimate-guide-elasticsearch-nodejs.md

 author: arek-nawo
 by: contractor
 communities: [javascript]
-description: “Learn how to set up a secure Node.js API with search capabilities using Express.js and Elasticsearch.
-Then secure the API with Okta so it’s only accessible to authorized users.”
+description: "Learn how to set up a secure Node.js API with search capabilities using Express.js and Elasticsearch.
+Then secure the API with Okta so it's only accessible to authorized users."
 tags: [api-security, elasticsearch, express, node]
 tweets:
-- “No matter what software system you’re working on, searching capabilities are an expectation of the highest degree.
-Develop some solutions of your own by leveraging Elasticsearch in Node.js.”
+- "No matter what software system you're working on, searching capabilities are an expectation of the highest degree.
+Develop some solutions of your own by leveraging Elasticsearch in Node.js."
-- “The difference between a good search tool and a great search tool is all in the details.
-In this tutorial, we’re teaching you how to build a fully functional Node.js API with searching capabilities.”
+- "The difference between a good search tool and a great search tool is all in the details.
+In this tutorial, we're teaching you how to build a fully functional Node.js API with searching capabilities."
 image: blog/ultimate-guide-elasticsearch-nodejs/social-image.png
 github: https://github.com/oktadev/okta-elasticsearch-node-example
 type: conversion